dogoncouch/siemstress/README.md

 The default siemstress config file location is `/etc/siemstress.conf` (`config/siemstress.conf` if working in the repository).

 ## Siemparse
-`siemparse` parses lines from standard input into a siemstress database.
+`siemparse` is a CLI tool to parse log lines from standard input into a siemstress database.

 ### Usage